Poverty in India

 Introduction of Poverty in India

-The world has been going through increased urbanization for numerous years now.
-Urbanization has offered enhanced growth, a reliable food supply, economies of scale, stable public services and various other benefits, including huge markets that contribute to education, businesses, and innovation.
+The world has been going through increased urbanisation for numerous years now.
+Urbanisation has offered enhanced growth, a reliable food supply, economies of scale, stable public services and various other benefits, including huge markets that contribute to education, businesses, and innovation.
 However, while these developments are beneficial in the long run, it has also introduced a few adverse outcomes.

-As the population grows at an unusual pace, the majority of communities are overwhelming cities that lack proper infrastructure and municipal organization to manage the increasing challenges.
-It is a problematic issue in India, where urban slums and other areas with intensive population growth.
-By doing a project on poverty in India for class 12, students can closely understand the concept and reality associated with this topic.
+As the population grows at an unusual pace, the majority of communities are overwhelming cities that lack proper infrastructure and municipal organisations to manage the increasing challenges.
+It is a problematic issue in India, where there are urban slums and other areas with intensive population growth.
+By doing a project on poverty in India for Class 12, students can closely understand the concept and reality associated with this topic.

 Challenges of Poverty